Hunter Syndrome is a life limiting condition for which there is no cure.

 When my husband left, they decided to make the above statement.

-That right there is a judgement made in an instant; you are implying he doesn't do his, 'share'.
+That right there is a judgment made in an instant; you are implying he doesn't do his, 'share'.

 This is implied often to me and it really annoys me.